ykingraj/javascript/till now.md

     - Undefined
 * Non Primitive Datatypes
     -
-    - Array
+    - Array - Ordered collections of values.
     - Objects
-    - Functions
+    - Functions - Blocks of code designed to perform a particular task, which can be executed when called.
     - Sets
     - Maps
 * Special Datatype
     -
     - BigInt
+* We use "typeof" operator to check the type of value/variable/objects.
+    - console.log(typeof 42)

-# Operatores
+# Operatores - Symbols that perform operations on variables and values.
 * Arithmetic Operators
     -
     - Addition +